David Gauthier: Life and career

-Gauthier was born in Toronto in 1932 and educated at the University of Toronto (B.A.
+David Gauthier was born in Toronto on 10 September 1932.
+He was educated at the University of Toronto (B.A.
 (Hons.), 1954), Harvard University (A.M., 1955), and the University of Oxford (B.Phil., 1957; D.Phil., 1961).

-He taught at the University of Toronto from 1958 until 1980, when he joined the Department of Philosophy at the University of Pittsburgh, where he is now Distinguished Service Professor emeritus.
+Gauthier taught at the University of Toronto from 1958 until 1980, when he joined the Department of Philosophy at the University of Pittsburgh, where he remained for the rest of his career.

+In the 1962 Canadian federal election, Gauthier ran as a candidate for the New Democratic Party in the riding of Eglinton, in Toronto, placing third.

-Gauthier has also held visiting appointments at UCLA, UC Berkeley, Princeton, UC Irvine, and the University of Waterloo.
+Gauthier also held visiting appointments at the University of California, Long Angeles, the University of California, Berkeley, Princeton University, the University of California, Irvine, and the University of Waterloo.

 In 1979, he was elected a fellow of the Royal Society of Canada (F.R.S.C.).
+The asteroid 15911 Davidgauthier (1997 TL21) was named in his honour.

+Gauthier died on 9 November 2023, at the age of 91.

 Philosophy

-Gauthier is the author of numerous articles, some of the most important of which are collected in Moral Dealing, as well as several books including Practical Reasoning, The Logic of Leviathan, Morals by Agreement, and Rousseau: The Sentiment of Existence.
+Gauthier was the author of numerous articles, some of the most important of which are collected in Moral Dealing, as well as several books including Practical Reasoning, The Logic of Leviathan, Morals by Agreement, and Rousseau: The Sentiment of Existence.

-In addition to systematic work in moral theory, Gauthier is also interested in the history of political philosophy, especially Hobbes and Rousseau.
-He has also done work on the theory of practical rationality, where he begins from an attempt to understand economic rationality, rather than from Kantian or Aristotelian antecedents.
+In addition to systematic work in moral theory, Gauthier was also interested in the history of political philosophy, especially Thomas Hobbes and Jean-Jacques Rousseau.
+He conducted work on the theory of practical rationality, where he began from an attempt to understand economic rationality, rather than from Kantian or Aristotelian antecedents.

-Gauthier understands value as a matter of individuals' subjective preferences, and argues that moral constraints on straightforward utility-maximizing are prudentially justified.
-He argues that it is most prudent to give up straightforward maximizing and instead adopt a disposition of constrained maximization, according to which one resolves to cooperate with all similarly disposed persons (those disposed towards cooperation) and defect on the rest (straightforward maximizers), since repeated cooperation provides greater yields than repeated mutual defection from contracts (as is seen in a basic Prisoner's dilemma game).
+Gauthier understood value as a matter of individuals' subjective preferences, and argued that moral constraints on straightforward utility-maximizing are prudentially justified.
+He argued that it is most prudent to give up straightforward maximizing and instead adopt a disposition of constrained maximization, according to which one resolves to cooperate with all similarly disposed persons (those disposed towards cooperation) and defect on the rest (straightforward maximizers), since repeated cooperation provides greater yields than repeated mutual defection from contracts (as is seen in a basic Prisoner's dilemma game).
 According to Gauthier's contractarian ethics, moral constraints are justified because they make us all better off, in terms of our preferences (whatever they may be).
 A consequence is that good moral thinking is just an elevated and subtly strategic version of means–end reasoning.

+In Morals by Agreement, Gauthier defines translucency.
+An individual is translucent if their intentions can be guessed or judged by other individuals.
+Celeste M. Friend argues against the argument of translucency in the evolution of cooperation.
+First, translucency might not be realistic in human societies.
+This first argument was first brought by Geoffrey Sayre-McCord.
+Second, translucency might be the product of social interactions: one becomes often more translucent as trust is gained, and not the other way round.
+Finally, excessive translucency would also reveal the underlying self-interest in being translucent, therefore hindering cooperation.